terraform-google-modules/terraform-google-bootstrap/modules/im_cloudbuild_workspace/README.md

 This IM Cloud Build Workspace blueprint creates an opinionated workflow for actuating Terraform resources on Cloud Build using Infrastructure Manager.
-A set of Cloud Build triggers manage preview and apply operations on a configuration stored in a GitHub repository.
+A set of Cloud Build triggers manage preview and apply operations on a configuration stored in a GitHub or GitLab repository.
 The Cloud Build triggers use a per-workspace Service Account which can be configured with a minimal set of permissions for calling Infrastructure Manager.
 Infrastructure Manager uses a separate service account with a set of permissions required by the given Terraform configuration.